flowdas/typeable/README.rst

 For example, input validation, data conversion, serialization, schematic assertion and structural transformation can all be viewed as type casting.

-The code is currently at the proof-of-concept stage.
+The code is currently at the alpha stage.
 Although ``typeable.cast`` understands and casts generic types, it is still lacking in consistency and completeness.